7 Patterns for long-running agent harnesses

 The first four patterns (checklist, progress file, one-feature-per-session, git as memory) are table stakes.
 You need them, but they’re not what makes or breaks your agent.
 They’re just good habits.

 The easy patterns give you a working agent.
 The hard patterns give you a reliable one.
-The difference shows up when the agent has been running for 12 iterations and you check what it shipped.
+Parts 2 and 3 dig into the two hardest: verification and context economics.

 Be the first to comment